Governance and Compliance

 Compliance Risk Assessments

 Heidelberg Materials' Compliance Management System includes as essential component various risk assessments.
 On the one hand, compliance risks are regularly evaluated for likelihood and impact on Heidelberg Materials Group in order to review if the Group’s Compliance Management System covers all relevant compliance topics and sets the right focus of compliance work.
-On the other hand, risk assessments are performed on specific compliance themes like competition law, corruption and human rights and regularly updated.
-These specific compliance risk assessments are conducted on the level of the country organisations.
-This is in line with the organisational setup of Heidelberg Materials Group and reflects the different legal requirement in each jurisdiction.
+On the other hand, risk assessments are performed on specific compliance themes like competition law, corruption and human rights and are regularly updated.
+These specific compliance risk assessments are conducted on the level of the country organizations and monitored by Group Compliance.
+This is in line with the organizational setup of Heidelberg Materials Group and reflects the different legal requirement in each jurisdiction.

-For both, corruption and human rights, our risk assessment methodology starts with defining risk types which the company may be exposed to.
-For corruption these include active and passive corruption, corruption involving public officials, indirect bribery and conflict of interest, for human rights these are risks of discrimination, child or forced labour and risks to freedom of association and collective bargaining, fair and safe labour conditions as well as peoples’ right of self-determination and rights of indigenous peoples.
+Our risk assessment methodology starts with defining risk types which the company may be exposed to.
+For corruption these include active and passive corruption, corruption involving public officials, indirect bribery and conflict of interest.
 These risks are analysed from different functional views including operations, procurement, sales, human resources and investment project teams.
-This means that potential risks in the supply chain – downstream and upstream - are as well an essential part of the assessment.
-Risks and functional views are defined by Group experts to have the same comparable structures for all countries.
+Risks and functional views are defined by Group Compliance experts to have the same comparable structures for all countries.

 After establishing the above explained structure the assessment starts with collecting information that forms the basis for assumptions that determine the gross risk.
-The local compliance team reviews the legal environment of the respective country, the enforcement of law by authorities and external evaluations such as the Corruption Perception Index of Transparency International or the Global Slavery Index of the Walk Free Foundation.
-Further, the occurrence of historical statistics of compliance violations in the local organisation is analysed.
+The local compliance team reviews the legal environment of the respective country, the enforcement of law by authorities and external evaluations such as the Corruption Perception Index of Transparency International.
+Further, the occurrence of historical statistics of compliance violations in the local organization is analysed.
 Besides these rather objective criteria the compliance team collects information from their expert colleagues from different departments and operating lines how they perceive the specific compliance risks in the building materials industry based on their experience, observations and real-life events.
-With all this input the gross risk is assessed in a qualitative way as high, medium or low.
+With this input the gross risk is assessed in a qualitative way as high, medium or low.

-The next step is a review of the already existing risk mitigation measures in the organisation.
-Mitigation measures may include guidelines, trainings, process controls etc. Taking these measures into account results in the net risk that the organisation is effectively exposed to.
+The next step is a review of the already existing risk mitigation measures in the organization.
+Mitigation measures may include policies, trainings, process controls etc. Taking these measures into account results in the net risk that the organization is effectively exposed to.
 Based on this the risk assessment continues with setting up an action plan that defines single action items including responsibility and deadline targeting further net risk reduction.

 Compliance incident performance indicators